 - What is strep throat, and what causes strep throat?

-- What are the signs and symptoms of strep throat?
+- What are the common signs and symptoms of strep throat?

-- Are the signs and symptoms of strep throat different in various age groups?
+- Are the signs and symptoms of strep throat in infants and toddlers?

-- What are the potential complications of strep throat?
+- What are potential complications of strep throat?

 - How can I prevent contracting strep throat?

-What are home remedies OTC, and medical treatments for strep throat?
+What are other signs and symptoms of strep throat?